5 Undiscovered Natural Wonders of the U.S.

 Photo courtesy of Kearney Visitors Bureau

-Every spring in Nebraska, almost half a million sandhill cranes pause in their annual journey to rest and revive in the Platte River Valley area of the Great Plains.
-Visitors can sign up to wait quietly in dark bird blinds for the sun to rise, as thousands of birds spread their 6-foot wings and rise into the sky to forage.
+Every spring in Nebraska, almost half-a-million sandhill cranes pause in their annual journey to rest and revive in the Platte River Valley area of the Great Plains.
+Visitors can sign up to wait quietly in dark bird blinds for the sun to rise, as thousands of cranes spread their six-foot wings and rise into the sky to forage.
 Visitors can also perch before sunset and hear—and then watch—as thousands of birds return.
 The cranes may perform mating dances, contend with hawks or eagles or ride the thermals.

-The more than 40-year-old Crane Trust in Wood River offers wonderful crane-viewing opportunities, and the Rowe Sanctuary outside Gibbon also provides prime seats and an overnight option.
-(Prices start at $15 and $10, respectively.)
+The 45-year-old Crane Trust in Wood River offers wonderful crane-viewing opportunities, and the Rowe Sanctuary outside Gibbon also provides guided three-hour crane experiences and an overnight option.
+(Prices start at $15 and $50, respectively.)

 Fort Kearny State Historical Park and a bridge at the Fort Kearny Recreation Area provide free public viewing of the cranes.
 As an added bonus while in the Great Plains, the prairie chicken mating dance is an unforgettable experience.